 For those seeking a truly luxurious experience, Mikeno Lodge is the perfect choice.
 With prices ranging from $200 to $400 per night per person, this lodge offers the ultimate in comfort and style, with stunning views and a range of amenities.

 Once you’ve decided on your preferred level of comfort and budget, let us know and we’ll be happy to help you find the best accommodation to suit your needs.
 With the right accommodation, your trip to Virunga National Park will be an unforgettable experience.

-Trek Africa Tours, established in 2019, is a professional tour operator providing high-quality tour and travel services in Uganda, Congo, Tanzania, Kenya and Rwanda.
+Trek Africa Expeditions, established in 2019, is a professional tour operator providing high-quality tour and travel services in Uganda, Dr. Congo, Tanzania, Kenya and Rwanda.
 With an experienced office and field team, we take care of all your inquiries and requests, ensuring a seamless and unforgettable gorilla trekking experience.
 We are proud members of the Association of Uganda Tour Operators and work closely with Uganda Wildlife Authority to provide sustainable and responsible tourism.

 Our reputation speaks for itself, with high ratings on popular review platforms like Trip Advisor and Safari Bookings.
 Our website is a comprehensive and reliable source of information for planning your DR Congo mountain gorilla safari from Kigali.
 As a team of Ugandans, we have first-hand knowledge of the region and are passionate about showcasing the beauty and diversity of East Africa.
-When you book with Trek Africa Tours, you can trust that you are in good hands.
+When you book with Trek Africa Expeditions, you can trust that you are in good hands.